Video Monetization: How to Develop a Successful Mobile Video Strategy

 Pre-roll placements typically deliver the highest completed view rates, as they appear in front video content.
 These ads with full-screen placement are also the most efficient on a mobile device.

 On the other hand, adding in-content or in-read ads to your video content can also pay off.
 With this method, you can set the ad unit to play the video after the content is viewed.
 These are becoming increasingly popular, though they don’t always give the same results for all advertisers.
-If the ad is placed in front of a valuable content, for example, the CVR (conversion rate) may suffer.
+If the ad is placed in front of valuable content, for example, the CVR (conversion rate) may suffer.

 Skippable vs. Non-skippable Ads

 Skippable ads are desired by publishers and users alike.
 However, they can also have a huge influence on the set goal of the publishers.

 To find out what works best, you can perform a lot of A/B testing for different scenarios in order to measure results.
 Try adding skip buttons to see what works best as a balance between UX and CVR.
-After all, you want to show your ad to a user who actually want to watch the message.
+After all, you want to show your ad to a user who actually wants to watch the message.

 Non-skippable ads, on the other hand, oblige the viewer to watch your video no matter what.
 On the other hand, you won’t have a metric to review, such as whether they actually wanted to watch it or they just tabbed away.